serpapi/google-reviews-analyzer/README.md

 ## Introduction

 It gather the reviews of businesses using [SerpApi](https://serpapi.com/).
 And then structure the data to feed into [OpenAI](https://openai.com/) LLM with the use of [Langchain](https://github.com/hwchase17/langchain) LLM framework.
+With custom prompting, we produce the result as below.

 ## Example Reults

 <img src="https://raw.githubusercontent.com/serpapi/google-reviews-analyzer/main/public/sample.png" width="500" alt="Logo">

+### Sample analysis
 ```
 1. Food Quality (👍): ⭐⭐⭐⭐⭐
 2. Service (👍): ⭐⭐⭐⭐